pennlabs/icarus/USER_GUIDE.md

 Below is a full list of configuration options and their default values.

 - `deploy_version` (Required) - Specifies which tag of Icarus to use.
-To get a list of tags, go to [the Icarus Github repo](https://github.com/pennlabs/icarus/) and click "Releases".
+To get a list of tags, go to [the Icarus releases](https://github.com/pennlabs/icarus/releases).
 Use the most recent one if you're not sure which to use.
 - `applications` (Required) - A list of applications to run with Icarus.

 Per-application configuration:

 - `name` (Required) - name to give your application
 - `image` (Required) - image to use for your application
+- `tag` (Optional, defaults to CircleCI SHA1) - tag to use for your image
 - `secret` (Optional, default `null`) - Secret from Vault to use for your application
 - `cmd` (Optional, default `null`) - Command to override docker entrypoint.
 Provide a list of arguments for the command.
 - `secretMounts` (Optional, default `null`) - list of secrets to mount as directories